Last updated on November 3rd, 2024 at 02:46 pm

-You thought that New Orleans was the only place in North America with Mardi Gras.
+You thought New Orleans was the only place in North America with Mardi Gras.
 I was completely unaware that the idea of a Mardi Gras parade and season did not start in New Orleans but instead in Mobile, AL. Mardi Gras parades are held all along the northern Gulf of Mexico as far West as the Texas border.
-But this article is not about other states so let’s get into the Gulf Coast parades.
+But this article is not about other states so let’s get into the Mississippi Gulf Coast parades.

-Countdown until Fat Tuesday, February 13, 2025
+Countdown until Fat Tuesday, March 4, 2025

 Mardi Gras or Carnival season actually begins on the 12th night.
 12 days after Christmas.
 A Christian holy day.
 Many Krewes schedule festive balls for the 12th night celebrations.